Houston Isd

 District-Level NCES Analysis

-HOUSTON ISD operates 273 public schools serving 189,934 students, placing it among the larger districts in Texas.
-The school portfolio breaks down into 181 other, 42 high, 41 middle, 9 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 176,727 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Harris County County.
+Houston Isd operates 273 public schools serving 189,934 students, placing it among the largest districts in Texas.
+The school portfolio breaks down into 181 combined, 42 high, 41 middle, 9 elementary schools, giving families in a major system a clear picture of grade-band coverage across a large portfolio before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Harris County.

-HOUSTON ISD school enrollment ranges from 25 students (lowest) to 8,641 students (highest), a spread of 8,616 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+Houston Isd school enrollment ranges from 25 students (lowest) to 8,641 students (highest), a spread of 8,616 students.
+That ratio is an extreme outlier spread — among the widest gaps observed anywhere in this dataset.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data